Defconn4/cs499-final-project/README.md

     - ***The second to last cell:***
         - In case you cloned to forked this repository and want to commit changes made to the repository, you can do so directly from the Google Colab notebook.
 In this cell, make sure you fill in the user email and username fields to make commits.

+- A link to the Google Colab notebook is [here](https://colab.research.google.com/drive/1lxfRPhkAzKKpRzubyrswyCdK7f4DxKhw?usp=sharing)!

 ### Directories & Files
 - `.\data\list_rappers.txt` :: file for list of popular American rappers (and some Pop artists) I've heard of or personally listen to parsed from [HipHopDatabase](https://hiphopdatabase.fandom.com/wiki/List_of_American_rappers).